Samsung Watch 5 battery life

 N

-Nik Gilbert posted 9 months ago
+Nik Gilbert posted over 1 year ago

 I've only recently got both the watch and the app, but I am noticing even when I haven't used the app, and it's not showing in the list of running apps on the watch, it's always the top app for battery usage.
 Not sure if that's normal ?
 Seems a bit odd to me